 |Fatty acids, total polyunsaturated [g]||67.85|

 |18:2 n-6 c,c [g]||14.25|

 Health Benefits of Flaxseed Oil

-A Final Word of Caution: Although most specialists regard flaxseed as a generally healthy oil, there is still a great deal of research being done.
-It is shown to increase bleeding because it is a vasodilator, including wound healing speed after surgery.
-Furthermore, it is unclear as to whether women should consume flaxseed oil during pregnancy or breast-feeding, since the hormonal contributions of flaxseed oil can be dramatic and the effects have not been adequately researched.
+After women go through menopause, their body changes in dramatic ways, particularly in terms of the balance of hormones, such as estrogen.
+The lignans in flaxseed oil, namely, secoisolariciresinol, matairesinol, and pinoresinol, have a dramatic effect on hormonal balance, thereby helping many post-menopausal women function better.
+Word of Caution: Although most specialists regard flaxseed as a healthy oil, there is still a great deal of research being done.
+It has shown to increase the flow of blood because of being a vasodilator.
+This includes faster healing after surgery as well.
+Furthermore, it is unclear as to whether women should consume flaxseed oil during pregnancy or breastfeeding as the effects of this have not yet been adequately researched.